Key Points:

 Packed Itineraries

 As long as you intend to take advantage of a “Premium Attraction”, the pass could be a solid value.
-For instance, the 3 most expensive items are $159 (Bryce Canyon & Zion Tour), $150 (KA tickets), and $139 (Strip Helicopter Tour) with any one of those paying for a decent chunk of the pass on their own.
+For instance, the 3 most expensive items are $169 (Bryce Canyon & Zion Tour), $102 (KA tickets), and $124 (Strip Helicopter Tour), each of which would cover a decent chunk of the pass on its own.

-Many of the big-ticket items will eat up a solid chunk of your day, if not the whole thing, as many are away from the Strip and are time-consuming.
-You’ll want to account for that time commitment as you construct your itinerary to gauge whether the Go Vegas Pass is worth it.
+Many of the big-ticket items will eat up a solid chunk of your day, if not the whole thing, because they are time-consuming and often require a day trip.

 Limit of One Premium Attraction